What Is a Fake Taxi? How to Spot & Avoid Unlicensed Cabs

 The Late-Night Predator

-When legitimate taxis are scarce, fake ones appear.
+When legitimate taxis are scarce, unlicensed ones appear.

 These operators specifically target vulnerable passengers leaving pubs, clubs, or events.
 They know people are desperate for rides and less likely to check credentials.
 This scenario poses the highest safety risks.